Understanding Architecture of LSTM

 Source: Udacity

-• Previous Short Term Memory STMt-1 and Current Event vector Et are joined together [STMt-1, Et] and multiplied with the weight matrix Wn having some bias which is then passed to tanh ( hyperbolic Tangent ) function to introduce non-linearity to it, and finally creates a matrix Nt.
+• The model joins the Previous Short Term Memory STMt-1 and the Current Event vector Et together [STMt-1, Et], multiplies the joined vector with the weight matrix Wn, adds some bias to the result, passes it through the tanh (hyperbolic tangent) function to introduce non-linearity, and finally creates a matrix Nt.

 • For ignoring insignificant information we calculate one Ignore Factor it, for which we join Short Term Memory STMt-1 and Current Event vector Et and multiply with weight matrix Wi and passed through Sigmoid activation function with some bias.